HeathBrames/RecipeSearch/README.md

 - Click 'Search'
 - View recipes

-The purpose of this beginner level project was to get comfortable with fetch, API's, prop use, and React.js in general.
+The purpose of this beginner level project was to get comfortable with using fetch, API's, props, and React.js in general.